metomi/rose/sphinx/cheat-sheet.rst

          # directory then restart:
          rose suite-run --restart

-Restarting Suites (from running)
+Restarting Suites (From Running)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*This might be needed, for instance, to upgrade a running suite to a newer version of cylc.*
+*This might be needed, for instance, to upgrade a running suite to a newer version of Cylc.*

 Stop a suite leaving all running/submitted jobs unchanged, then restart the suite without making any changes to the :term:`run directory`.
 Cylc will